jscraik/Chatui/docs/README.md

-# Documentation
+# Documentation index for developers

-This directory contains project documentation organized by category and by workflow.
+This index helps you find the right doc fast.
+Start here, then jump into the category you need.

-## Directory Structure
+## Directory structure

 ```
 docs/